 Travel time from Toronto: 1 hour and 45 minutes

 Niagara-on-the-Lake is a well-preserved 19th-century village that looks postcard-perfect in the winter.
 Only a few minutes from Niagara Falls, Niagara-on-the-Lake is home to a wine-focused event worth having on your travel radar.
-The annual Icewine Festival takes place weekends in January from the 11 to the 27, 2019.
+The annual Icewine Festival takes place weekends in January from the 10 to the 26, 2020.
 There are close to 40 wineries participating in various wine- and food-themed events.
 A Discovery Pass is a good way to experience as much as possible.
-The pass gets you eight experience vouchers redeemable at participating wineries.
+Pass holders enjoy carefully curated wine pairings at participating wineries every Friday, Saturday and Sunday during the festival.

 Travel time from Toronto: 1 hour and 30 minutes